Creating a distribution package¶

 5[project]

-You can also include them in your Sphinx documentation with .. include:: ../../README.rst
+You can also include them in your Sphinx documentation with .. include:: ../../README.rst.

 Historical files or files needed for binary extensions¶

-file introduced with PEP 518 became the
+Before the pyproject.toml file introduced with PEP 518 became the

-standard, setuptools
+standard, setuptools required setup.py, setup.cfg and

-.
+MANIFEST.in.
 Today, however, these files are only needed for

 binary extensions at best.